slemanz/ADVANCED_EMBEDDED_C/TDD/doubts/README.md

 TDD may seem slower initially, but it accelerates development by ensuring quality and reducing bugs.
 By automating tests, you save time otherwise spent on debugging and manual re-testing, making TDD a wise long-term investment.

+### Write Tests After the Code

+Test-Driven Development (TDD) requires writing tests *before* production code, fundamentally shaping the design process.
+In contrast, Test-After Development writes tests *after* the code is complete.
+While Test-After still provides some benefits, it misses key advantages that TDD offers.
+TDD is not just about testing; it is a design and development discipline that influences the entire software structure.

+TDD leads to better-designed code with improved APIs, more cohesive modules, and looser coupling because the tests act as the first user of the code.
+This design influence is minimal in Test-After Development.
+Additionally, TDD catches small mistakes immediately during development, preventing defects from ever reaching the bug database.
+Test-After may find some issues, but it allows more errors to escape detection, leading to future debugging efforts.

+With TDD, test failures are immediately linked to the most recent change, making root cause analysis straightforward.
+In Test-After Development, failures require hunting through existing code to find the source, wasting valuable time.
+TDD also naturally results in comprehensive and rigorous test coverage tailored to the code's requirements, whereas Test-After often leads to gaps in coverage and less effective tests.